Control a Custom Robot Simulation

 Increasing Friction

-If you want to change friction values for a link (e.g. for wheels) you can use the following code snippet:
+If you want to change friction values for a link (e.g. for wheels) you can use the following code snippet.
+More information on what each of these parameters do can be found here.

 <gazebo reference="LINK_NAME">